alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 **Bonus**:
 - If the verification fails harness defaults to a manual intervention, you can now decide what you want to happen next (rollback, ignore etc.)

-- Add a canary rollout from 10% to 50% traffic and see how this impacts the traffic distribution

 ---